coderefinery/documentation/guide.md

 to examples discussed earlier.

-### Place this lesson on last day of the workshop

-Reason is that with collaborative Git we can create more interesting documentation exercises.
-Currently there are some elements of forking and pushing and this is only really introduced on day two.

-We have tried this lesson on day one and it felt too early and disconnected/abrupt.

-It works best after the reproducibility lesson since we then reuse the example and it feels familiar.

 ### What worked well in past workshops

 It is good if participants see how they can `sphinx-quickstart` a project from zero.

 Then they learn how to deploy an existing project to RTD.

-### Timing

-As an instructor you should prepare all bullet points in the requirements and tools section but do not go through each bullet point in detail.
-Only highlight the main points and rather give time for a discussion.
-Leave details for a later lecture for those who want to find out more.
-If you go through each bullet point in detail, the motivation can easily take up 30 minutes and you will run out of time.